icarotelesdasilva/DestByte8/documentation/documentation.md

 Instruction memory	ROM
 ROM address width	8 bits
 ROM address space	256 positions
-Reset	Asynchronous reset on the PC
-PC increment	+1 on each rising clock edge
+Reset	Asynchronous reset on the PC and register file PC increment	+1 on each rising clock edge
 Flags	Not implemented in the current RTL
 Pipeline	Not implemented in the current RTL